Atrocitus: Powers and abilities

-Atrocitus wields a Red Lantern power ring similar to that of a Green Lantern's, except it is powered by rage rather than willpower.
-The full extent of a red power ring's powers has not been revealed, but it is stated in Final Crisis: Rage of the Red Lanterns that the red ring acts as their heart and pumps their rage-tainted blood out of their body through their mouth.
+Atrocitus wields a Red Lantern power ring that is similar to that of a Green Lantern's, but is powered by rage rather than willpower.
+The red ring acts as a Red Lantern's heart and can pump their rage-tainted blood out of their body through their mouth.
 While initially unable to do so, Atrocitus learned to create red light constructs after observing the other lanterns during the Blackest Night.
 It is also shown that the ring's red energy corrupts the auras of other power rings and burns them away, possibly corrupting the ring beyond the ability of a Lantern to use.
-Unlike the other members of the Red Lantern Corps, whose rings reduce them to being mindless raging beasts, leaving them unable to create and maintain energy constructs as do Green and Blue Lanterns, Atrocitus is in full control of his mental faculties while wearing his ring and may not be affected in the same manner.
-However, the Red Lantern's corruptive energy can be overcome and purified by the Blue Lantern's energies.
-Atrocitus can deliberately override the corruptive influence of the red energy on his followers by using his magic, but never chooses to do so.
+Unlike the other members of the Red Lantern Corps, whose rings leave them mindless and unable to create energy constructs, Atrocitus is in full control of his mental faculties while wearing his ring and may not be affected in the same manner.
+However, the Red Lantern's corrupting energy can be overcome and purified by the Blue Lantern's energies.
+Atrocitus can deliberately override the influence of the red energy on his followers, but chooses not to.

 Atrocitus possesses superhuman strength and durability; strong enough to toss a 14+ ton construction digger and durable enough to withstand knife attacks.

 Atrocitus' association with the Empire of Tears granted him a great deal of shamanistic magic, which he used to forge the Red Lantern rings and divine the location of William Hand.

 Atrocitus is highly intelligent, able to construct the energy-draining device later used by Black Hand from simple gun and computer parts.
 Before the Manhunters destroyed sector 666, Atrocitus was a psychologist.

 Other versions

-An alternate universe incarnation of Atrocitus appears in Flashpoint.
+An alternate universe version of Atrocitus appears in Flashpoint.
 This version initiated the Blackest Night by killing Black Hand and was subsequently imprisoned on Ysmault before being killed by Sinestro.